 It’s no secret.
 Tech talent is in high demand across industries, but finding people with the skill sets to fill these roles has been challenging, causing competition amongst businesses for talent in tech — in software engineering, UX design, data science, and digital marketing.
 As a result, jobs in data analytics, computer science, cloud computing, software engineering, digital marketing, and others pay well.

 So what does “pay well” really mean?
-Using data from PayScale, Glassdoor.com, and Burning Glass’s most recent Hybrid Jobs report, we’ve put together the numbers for the most common entry level tech jobs.
+Using data from PayScale, Glassdoor.com, we’ve put together the numbers for the most common entry level tech jobs.
 (Note: salary levels quoted below are for the U.S. and can vary from country to country.)

 Depending on which city you live in, the median salary for a web developer is $60,611 and can range from $41,000 – $90,000.
 Many consider web development the gateway to engineering.
 As web developers level up, they may find themselves in software engineering positions.
 Software engineers generally make between $64,000 – $130,000.With experience, software engineers command salaries above the $100,000 pay grade.

 Wrangling data, finding insights, and building predictive models are some of the most critical needs of the modern-day business.
 As a result, data analysts and computer science professionals are in high demand.
 This job is perfect for the math-oriented who enjoy working with numbers to drive business impact.
 Skills required include programming languages for wrangling data, using tools to deliver visual and statistical analysis, know commonly used modeling techniques, and be able to synthesize findings to guide business decisions.